fhiso/legacy-format/serialization-redux.md

 ## String to/from octets

-### String to octets
+### String to octets  {#string2octet}

 Given a string and character encoding, the string is converted into a sequence of octets as specified by that encoding.
-It is RECOMMENDED that only encodings that are able to represent all code points within the string be used.
+It is RECOMMENDED that the encoding used should be able to represent all code points within the string.
 Any code points that cannot be directly represented as octets within the character encoding SHALL be encoded as follows:

 1. Replace the codepoint with the string made of